nessalc/lapo-presenter-notes/docs/solar-system/saturn.md

 8. Like many of the other gas planets, Saturn is differentiating (probably due to helium rain-out in the interior).
 As a result it emits more energy than it receives from the sun.

-9. Saturn has at least 52 moons and another 8 possible moons have been found, bringing the potential total up to 60.
+9. Saturn has at least 53 moons and another 29 possible moons have been found, bringing the potential total up to 82 moons - the most of any planet in the Solar System.

 	a.
 Saturn’s largest moon, Titan, is larger than the planet Mercury.
 It is about 40% the size of Earth